Margene Heffman: Season Three

 Margene starts a business selling jewelry on a TV shopping channel.

 Season Four

-Margene's jewelry business is successful, though threatened by Bill's plan to achieve a political position, gain the trust of the people, and then out his family as polygamists in an effort to promote acceptance of polygamy.
+Margene's jewelry business is successful, although it is threatened by Bill's plan to achieve a political position, gain the trust of the people, and then out his family as polygamists in an effort to promote acceptance of polygamy.
 When Ana, who is pregnant with Bill's child, threatens to leave the country to be with her boyfriend Goran, Margene volunteers to marry Goran so he can stay in the country.
 They follow through and the marriage is disapproved of by Margene's family, particularly Bill and Barb.
-She kisses Ben which leads to his eviction from the house.
-However, Margene begins to develop feelings for Ana and Goran, leading her to question her marriage to Bill, Barb and Nicki, although Bill allows Ana and Goran to leave before Margene can decide whether or not to explore those feelings.
+She kisses Ben, which leads to his eviction from the house.
+However, Margene begins to develop feelings for Ana and Goran, leading her to question her marriage to Bill, Barb, and Nicki, although Bill allows Ana and Goran to leave before Margene can decide whether to explore those feelings.